 A Song of Ice and Fire: Hair color is no guarantee of characterization, but the trope is referenced when a bard writes a propagandized ballad about the Battle of Blackwater.
 The lyrics make a big deal of the handsome, young, golden-haired prince and equally golden-haired mother going up against his wicked, black-haired uncle.

-Prince Tommen and Princess Myrcella play this trope straight, which makes a nice contrast to their older brother Joffery.
+Prince Tommen and Princess Myrcella play this trope straight.

 In the The Demon Princes, Alusz Iphigenia Eperje-Tokay has dusty blond hair and Gray Eyes.
 She's beautiful, intelligent, gently bred and fatalistic.

-The title character of Jane Austen's Emma is interested in befriending a girl of lower social standing than herself, Harriet, specifically because of Harriet's beauty—she has Hair of Gold and big Innocent Blue Eyes.
+Emma Woodhouse of Jane Austen's Emma is interested in befriending a girl of lower social standing than herself, Harriet Smith, specifically because of Harriet's beauty.
+Harriet has Hair of Gold and big Innocent Blue Eyes, and her nature is very sweet, timid and affectionate.
+She's glad that so great a lady as Emma notices her and happily lets Emma lead and guide her.

 In Goblin Market, Laura's golden hair is a key part of the plot, because she buys fruit with "a golden curl" rather than with actual money.
 Using her hair this way leads to the loss of innocence (and, metaphorically, her virginity).